new-mikha/HG-UV79/README.md

 <img align="right" style="float: right;" src="images/radio.png">

-## Pre-face
+## Preface

-**DISCLAIMER: This write-up can be inaccurate - there could be translation mistakes or any other errors.
-Also, the radio model is subject to change, in regard to either software, hardware, or any other charactertics.**
+**DISCLAIMER: This write-up may contain inaccuracies, including translation mistakes or other errors.
+Additionally, the radio model is subject to change, including potential updates to software, hardware, or other characteristics.**

-**Please note also that it's not a direct translation - it's more like *How-To*'s for English-speaking users.** You can view the scan of the original manual in the `original-manual-scan` directory.
+**Please note that this document is not a direct translation but rather serves as a guide for English-speaking users.** You can find the scanned original manual in the `original-manual-scan` directory.

-## How-To's, specs, pics
+## How-To's, Specs, Pics

-### - First things first - how to switch the interface to English
+### - First things first: how to switch the interface to English

-Menu `18` - to get there, **on the keypad**, find the top-left button (green) button, it is the Menu/OK button.
-Press it once, you'll see the actual menu.
-Scroll to item 18 in the menu, click the same Menu/OK button to select the menu item, you'll see language choices.
-Believe it or not, but `英⽂` is the one for English, so select it, then press the same Menu/OK button again.
-Voila.
+Menu `18` - to get there, press the Menu/OK button located at the top-left of the keypad.
+Scroll to item 18 in the menu using the Menu/OK button.
+Select the menu item by clicking the Menu/OK button again.
+Believe it or not, but `英⽂` is the choice for English, so select it there.
+Press the Menu/OK button again to confirm your selection.
+Voila!

 ### - Some specs

 - Frequencies:
-    - RX/TX: 136-174 MHz(FM)
+    - RX/TX: 136-174 MHz (FM)
-    - RX/TX: 400-520 MHz(FM)
+    - RX/TX: 400-520 MHz (FM)
     - RX: 350-400 MHz (must be FM, but tbh not sure 100%)
     - RX: 64-108 MHz (FM)
     - RX: 109-136 MHz (AM)

   As you can see, the AM and FM ranges do not overlap.
 So you don't select "AM" or "FM" - you rather select a frequency.
 - Dual-band.
 It can be set to work simultaneously on two frequencies from the ranges above.
 It seems it needs at least one of the bands to be TX'able.
 Or you can opt-in to use just a single band.
 - Supports 128 channels.
 Maybe a programming cord might help with entering them, but otherwise you'd need to enter each of the channels you need manually.
 - Built-in Bluetooth, which I successfully connected to a couple of Bluetooth headsets including Sena 10R.
 - Remote PTT button, might come in the same box with the radio - check with your seller if they would supply one to you before you buy.
-There was no separate headset in the box.
+There was no separate headset in my box.
 - 50 CTCSS/210 DCS
-- Selection of 1W, 5W or 10W for the output power.
+- Selection of 1W, 5W, or 10W for the output power.
 - Li-Ion 4000 mAh battery, with Type-C charging socket.

 ### - Display elements